awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-DNS-validation.md

 + You or someone else has already validated the domain\.
 + The domain is not publicly addressable\.

-## Route 53 validation fails on private domains<a name="troubleshooting-route53-2"></a>
+## Route 53 validation fails on private \(untrusted\) domains<a name="troubleshooting-route53-2"></a>

 Route 53 is exclusively a *public* DNS service\.
-You cannot use it to host DNS records for private domains, such as those supported by ACM Private CA\.
 During DNS validation, ACM searches for a CNAME in a publicly hosted zone\.
 When it doesn't find one, it times out after 72 hours with a status of **Validation timed out**\.
+You cannot use it to host DNS records for private domains, such as untrusted domains in your private PKI, or self\-signed certificates\.

+AWS does provide support for publicly untrusted domains through the [ACM Private CA](https://aws.amazon.com/certificate-manager/private-certificate-authority/) service\.

 ## Validation fails for DNS server on a VPN<a name="troubleshooting-vpn"></a>